acmoles/portfolio/portfolio/projects/ecosia.md

 <!-- We made impressive progress on our mobile apps with only two developers and a share of my overall capacity as a product designer.  -->

-The apps' primary purpose is to make searching with Ecosia easy on major platforms.
-We enrich our search results with green data to help users make sustainable choices.
-Web search resides in a meta space.
-It's naturally multi-platform; one way in which devices augment our mental abilities.
+The primary purpose of the apps is to make searching with Ecosia easy on major platforms.
+Additionally, we enrich our search results with green data to help users make sustainable choices while on the go.

+Web search is naturally multi-platform and one way in which devices augment our mental abilities.
+It resides in a meta space close to the OS.
 So _it's critically important that Ecosia's apps fit seamlessly into users' daily lives_.
-This requires deep empathy and platform knowledge.
+As product manager and team leader for the mobile team, I sought to ground my decisions in user empathy, balanced with technical and platform knowledge.

 <!--

 I lead the mobile apps team.
 Our native Android and iOS apps make it easy to search with Ecosia, connect with the cause and make an incremental difference every day while on the go.
 My activities include:

 Product management | UI/UX design | interactive prototypes | usability and value testing | product illustrations | analytics, optimisation, A/B testing (custom tooling with Looker) | embedded with developers in an agile product team

 When I joined Ecosia as a product designer, native apps were part of a large product team with a broad remit for user engagement.
 In this environment I was able to pioneer several initiatives for mobile - growing our user numbers so that we could begin to consider investing resources and concerted attention into this space.